After Closing, Is the Seller Responsible for Any Repairs In Garland

 Understanding The Seller’s Responsibilities For Repairs After Closing In Texas

 After closing on a house in Texas, buyers should understand the seller’s responsibilities for repairs.
-In Texas, sellers are required by law to disclose any known defects or issues with the property prior to the sale.
+Sellers are required by law to disclose any known defects or issues with the property prior to the sale.

 Buyers must thoroughly review all documents and negotiate repair requests before closing to avoid potential disputes or unexpected costs after becoming homeowners.
 Understanding the seller’s responsibilities for post-closing repairs can help home buyers make informed decisions and ensure a fair transaction.